opencast/opencast/docs/guides/developer/docs/modules/admin-ui/development.md

 Debugging Javascript unit tests
 ------------------------------------

 Our Javascript unit tests are built in [Jasmine](http://jasmine.github.io/) (a behavior-driven development framework for testing JavaScript code), and live in `modules/matterhorn-admin-ui-ng/src/test/resources/test/unit`.

 Occasionally something breaks, or you need to disable or focus on a single test.
-While reading the Jasmine (and Karma, and Grunt) docs is encouraged, here are a few common recipes that might be useful:
+While reading the Jasmine, Karma and Grunt docs are encouraged, here are a few common recipes that might be useful:

 ### Disabling a unit test temporarily